Yu123456/DPCSA/README.md

 Donghua Yu, Maozu Guo, et al. Density peaks clustering based on weighted local sequence and the nearest neighbor assignment.
 2017.

 ### Contacts
-If you have any questions or comments, please feel free to email donghuayu[at]hit[dot]edu[dot]cn and/or guomaozu@bucea.edu.cn
+If you have any questions or comments, please feel free to email donghuayu@hit.edu.cn and/or guomaozu@bucea.edu.cn